Ground nesting birds

 Unlike most birds, ground nesting birds build nests and raise their young on the ground around woodland edges and on the open heathland areas of the Forest.
 This makes it especially important to avoid startling parents causing them to flee their nests and leave eggs and chicks exposed to predators.

-Car parks closed during the breeding season include: Clayhill, Crockford, Crockford Clump, Hincheslea, Hincheslea Moor, Ocknell Pond, Ogdens, Shatterford and Yew Tree Heath.
+Car parks closed during the breeding season include: Clayhill, Crockford, Crockford Clump, Hincheslea, Hincheslea Moor, Ocknell Pond, Ogdens, Shatterford, Yew Tree Heath and part of Beaulieu Heath car park.

 Orange signs indicate areas very close to breeding grounds and can be seen in locations including car parks and on the main tracks.
 Red “stop” signs highlight nesting sites in the immediate vicinity and ask the public to avoid these areas.